awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-parallel-state.md

 ** `ResultPath` \(Optional\)**
 Specifies where \(in the input\) to place the output of the branches\.
 The input is then filtered as specified by the `OutputPath` field \(if present\) before being used as the state's output\.
 For more information, see [Input and Output Processing](concepts-input-output-filtering.md)\.

+** `ResultSelector` \(Optional\)**
+Pass a collection of key value pairs, where the values are static or selected from the result\.
+For more information, see [ResultSelector](input-output-inputpath-params.md#input-output-resultselector)\.

 ** `Retry` \(Optional\)**
 An array of objects, called Retriers, that define a retry policy in case the state encounters runtime errors\.
-For more information, see [Examples Using Retry and Using Catch](concepts-error-handling.md#error-handling-examples)\.
+For more information, see [Examples using Retry and using Catch](concepts-error-handling.md#error-handling-examples)\.

 ** `Catch` \(Optional\)**
 An array of objects, called Catchers, that define a fallback state that is executed if the state encounters runtime errors and its retry policy is exhausted or isn't defined\.
 For more information, see [Fallback States](concepts-error-handling.md#error-handling-fallback-states)\.

 A `Parallel` state causes AWS Step Functions to execute each branch, starting with the state named in that branch's `StartAt` field, as concurrently as possible, and wait until all branches terminate \(reach a terminal state\) before processing the `Parallel` state's `Next` field\.

-Here is an example\.

 ## Parallel State Example<a name="parallel-example"></a>